 Greg J. Ryan

-In 2006, Greg was named Director of IDI’s Acquisitions team within the Investments department.
-Prior to the formation of this department, Greg worked directly with IDI’s Investments group, which handled all investment sales, acquisitions, joint ventures, fund formations, asset management and other capital market activities for IDI Gazeley (formerly IDI) in North America.
+Prior to the formation of Investment Management, Greg handled all investment sales, acquisitions, joint ventures, fund formations, asset management and other capital market activities for IDI Gazeley (formerly IDI) in North America.

 Debbi Kvietkus, PHR